luxfi/docs/docs/nodes/configure/luxd-config-flags.md

 Some blockchains allow the node operator to provide custom configurations for individual blockchains.
 These custom configurations are broken down into two
 categories: network upgrades and optional chain configurations.
-LuxGo reads in these configurations from the chain configuration directory and passes them into the VM on initialization.
+Luxd reads in these configurations from the chain configuration directory and passes them into the VM on initialization.